Acrossocheilus

-Acrossocheilus is a genus of ray-finned fishes in the family Cyprinidae, native to freshwater in China, Taiwan, Laos, and Vietnam.
-They are fairly small, no more than 30 cm in standard length.
+Acrossocheilus is a genus of ray-finned fish in the family Cyprinidae, native to freshwater habitats in China, Taiwan, Laos, and Vietnam.
+Fishes in this genus are fairly small, with no species surpassing 30 cm in standard length.

 Species

-These are the currently recognized species of this genus.
-Some species from Southeast Asia have been moved to Neolissochilus or Poropuntius.
+There are currently 16 recognized species in this genus, as listed below.
+Previously, this genus contained many more species, but some have been shown to be mere synonyms, and others have been moved to Neolissochilus, Poropuntius, Onychostoma and Masticbarbus in recent years.